kyma-project/kyma/docs/asset-store/docs/05-05-minio.md

 >**NOTE:** As Minio is originally an opensource Helm chart, some of its values in Kyma are already overridden in the main `values.yaml` of the Asset Store chart.

-See [this document](https://github.com/helm/charts/tree/master/stable/minio#configuration) to find a full list of Minio configurable parameters.
+See [this document](https://github.com/helm/charts/tree/master/stable/minio#configuration) for a full list of Minio configurable parameters.